-If you were injured in a commercial truck accident, you may face serious damages and injuries.
+If you were injured in a commercial truck accident, you may face serious damages and injuries and need the guidance of a truck accident lawyer to determine liability.
 Semi-trucks are much larger and heavier than passenger cars, which makes truck accidents incredibly dangerous.
 After a truck accident, it can be difficult to know where to start as you seek compensation for your injuries.
 Your truck accident lawyer is here to help you determine who may be liable and fight for your right to compensation.
 Each case is different, but we have some general information on who may have liability for your truck accident case.

 What is a Truck Accident Lawyer?